Rejection In A Relationship: Tips For Navigating Painful Emotions

 Using therapy to navigate anxiety about relationships

 By learning to reframe their thoughts around rejection, individuals can lessen their anxiety and better manage their fear of rejection.
 One type of therapy that may help with memories of rejection is eye movement desensitization and reprocessing therapy (EMDR), which is an interactive psychotherapy technique that aims to help people heal from the symptoms and emotional distress caused by traumatic life experiences.
-It may aid in the processing and integration of traumatic memories, thereby reducing their power and impact on the individual's mental health.
+This modality may aid in the processing and integration of traumatic memories, thereby reducing their power and impact on the individual's mental health.
 By breaking free from past traumas, individuals can more easily adopt new patterns of thinking and behavior, which may empower them to handle rejection and stress more effectively.

 Working through emotions, feelings, and anxiety that can arise